 The name “Zygomote” is a composite of two Latin bases, “zygo” meaning “to join” and “mote” meaning “motion.”
 Essentially, Zygomote encourages people (specifically 20-30-year-olds) to join in motion and walk together, according to three primary motivations: social bonding, social accountability, and small accomplishments.
 A 2D visualization illustrates the time the user spends walking with friends; the user’s walking activity translates to measurable contributions to charities and causes; and the user frequently earns virtual awards for small feats.
 We believe a combination of these three features will encourage individuals to walk one more time.

 We conducted an evaluation of Zygomote using scenario-based testing on four subjects.
 Using the scenarios and the ‘think-aloud’ protocol we found that our application was fairly easy to learn and use, although it did contain some usability problems.
-One user in particular commented that our application would defiantly help them to walk more.
-Furthermore, our team designed strategies to on how to implement, further develop, and sustain Zygomote.
+One user, in particular, commented that our application would defiantly help them to walk more.
+Furthermore, our team designed strategies on how to implement, further develop, and sustain Zygomote.